THE GUARDIAN

 The most important aspect of the BFK II is that of the blade material itself, which is after all the most important component of any knife.
 I've chosen SAE52100 Bearing steel over 01 Tool steel as I've worked with both and I much prefer SAE52100 Bearing steel because it is superior to 01 tool steel - in my view at least.
 But Don't take my word for it, do your own research and satisfy yourself that I base my claim on practical and technical facts.

-Now, when you compare the above 5 BFK II's to my own BFK II on the top right (I called mine PFK1 actually), you'll notice that the fixing of the handle is different.
+Now, when you compare the above 5 BFK's to my own BFK II on the top right (I called mine PFK1 actually), you'll notice that the fixing of the handle is different.
 Let me explain why...

 1. My brief was to try and make the BFK II's as close to the original BFK as possible because that's what people know, ordered and obviously expect.
 So that's what I tried to do, except for the steel upgrade of course.

 Feedback on the second batch of the BFK II's - Nearly there, but not quite!
-Everything is OK except for the grind.
-The requirement is for a 100% straight sided Vee grind and although the knives are very sharp, when inspected closely they still have a tiny - less than 1mm - secondary bevel.
-On account of this, four of the five knives were sent back to me.
+Everything was OK except for the grind.
+The requirement is for a 100% straight sided Scandi grind and although the knives are very sharp, when inspected closely they still had a tiny micro bevel which I need to rectify.

-This project is proving more demanding than I originally thought because I'm having to try and clone another knife, not just the once, but many times over and I'm not really geared up - tool wise or temperamentally - for this sort of thing.
+This project was proving more demanding than I originally thought because I'm having to try and clone another knife, not just the once, but many times over and I wasn't really geared up - machinery wise or temperamentally - for this sort of thing.
 I had hoped that as my attempt would be making a MK II version I'd have some leeway - but it didn't turn out that way.

-So, after discussing the matter with Gary, it was agreed that on account of my health situation, I would not remain involved with the the BFK II project as it's proving a bit too much for me.
+So, after discussing the matter with Gary, it was agreed that on account of my health situation and limited resources, I would not remain involved with the the BFK II project in the long term as it was proving a bit too much for me on a permanent commitment basis.
+I knew then that I could only handle individual orders and do so a hobby basis.

 In addition to the four of the knives shown, I've some BFK II prototype blades left, which I hand ground and polished.
 As agreed with Gary I'll be disposing of them privately sometime during May under my own name.
 Thereafter, the blades in their original form will not be made available to anyone.

 Generally speaking, the design concept of the original BFK is very good.
 However, as with any design there is always room for improvement, hence my desire to use Bearing steel.
-I had wanted to use three pins and not just two, for added strength bearing in mind the length of the handle.
-However this was one suggestion too many that deviated from the original brief.
+I had wanted to use three pins on the handle and not just two, on account of the length of the handle.
+However this was one suggestion too many that deviated from the original brief and was also a sticking point.
+To this day, it is a rare thing that I do not use three pins and a lanyard tube on any of my full tang knives.